CUCatLab/SFG-Spectroscopy/README.md

-# Sum-Frequency Generation (SFG) Spectroscopy
+# SFG Fitting

-These files are used to Analyze Sum-Frequency Generation (SFG) spectroscopy data.
+These files are used to Analyze SFG and TPD data.